Carlos Figari: Professional career

 Figari debuted on Radio Splendid on April 16, 1955, with his own orchestra, featuring Armando Calderaro, nicknamed "Pajarito," as first bandoneonist and arranger, and the singer Enrique Dumas.
 Around that time, he performed at the "Confitería Montecarlo" and recorded for the Music Hall label, among others, his piece A la parrilla and Bien jaileife by Vicente Demarco with lyrics by Silvio Marinucci, featuring Dumas’ vocals.

 In 1956, the singer Edmundo Rivero chose him to arrange the music for El ciruja, Jamás me olvidarás, Por ella, Fugitiva, Escríbeme, and Tessa, and to accompany him with his orchestra to record them for the T.K. label.
 He also accompanied Rivero in his performances on Radio El Mundo.

 The following year, he performed a season at the Adlon café with Héctor Omar as his new singer, accompanied the Brazilian singer Carlos Lombardi on the radio, and went on a tour with him through São Paulo and Rio de Janeiro.
 Upon returning, he replaced Omar with Ricardo Argentino.
 At the end of the 1950s, he joined Radio del Pueblo, performing with singers Enrique Dumas and Aldo Fabre.

 Later, he dissolved the orchestra and formed a quartet with which he accompanied Tania at the Cambalache venue, located at 832 Libertad Street, which was owned by her.

 In 1961, he formed a partnership with Dumas to record for the Disc-Jockey label while they continued at Radio del Pueblo.
 He also participated on television, in the program Esquina del tango, with his new singer Alberto Marcó.

 In 1966, he was in charge of the musical direction of the Creole zarzuela Juanita la popular, by Enrique Cadícamo, which premiered at the Teatro General San Martín with the participation of, among other actors, Homero Cárpena, Juan Carlos Altavista and Elena Lucena.

 At the end of the 1960s, he became a regular figure at "El Viejo Almacén," owned by his friend Edmundo Rivero, and made recordings with Tita Merello for the Odeon label.

+Death

 Figari died in Buenos Aires on October 22, 1994.

 In films

-He participated with Troilo’s orchestra in film and theater: El tango vuelve a París in 1948, Mi noche triste in 1952, and the play by Cátulo Castillo, El patio de la morocha, in 1954.
+He participated with Troilo's orchestra in film and theater: El tango vuelve a París in 1948, Mi noche triste in 1952, and the play by Cátulo Castillo, El patio de la morocha, in 1954.